tahrijouteyamer/happyflight/README.md

 `=== ✈`

 **HappyFlight** is designed to make it easy for you to find the best travel deals without the hassle of endless searching.
-Get the top flight offers delivered straight to your inbox and start your adventure!⠀⠀⠀
+Get the top flight offers delivered straight to your inbox and start your adventure!